gtsagkatakis/ADAX-datathon/README.md

 ## Code

-The [ADAX_datathon_classification.ipynb](https://github.com/gtsagkatakis/ADAX-datathon/blob/main/ADAX_datathon_classification.ipynb) is jupyter notebook provides an easy-to-follow example for analyzing the data as a classification problem
+The [ADAX_datathon_classification.ipynb](https://github.com/gtsagkatakis/ADAX-datathon/blob/main/ADAX_datathon_classification.ipynb) is jupyter notebook provides an easy-to-follow example for analyzing the data as a classification problem.

+Use the "open on Colab" to execute the code online.

 ## More details
 R. Stivaktakis, G. Tsagkatakis, B. Moares, F. Abdalla, J. L. Starck, and P. Tsakalides, "Convolutional Neural Networks for Spectroscopic Redshift Estimation on Euclid Data," IEEE Transactions on Big Data, vol. 6, no. 3, pp. 460-476, September 2020, doi: 10.1109/TBDATA.2019.2934475.